praveenmahasena/attendify/README.md

 # Attendify

-Attendify is a web-based attendance management system designed for schools, colleges, or any educational institution.
+Attendify is a web-based MVP for attendance management system designed for schools, colleges, or any educational institution.
 The app provides role-based access for admins , teachers , and students to manage classes, mark attendance, view reports, and update personal profiles.

 ## Features